cxhiggins/search-vis/README.md

 ## ImageMagick (optional)

 ImageMagick is a useful tool for converting multiple images / frames into a GIF.
 I installed it on my Mac using Homebrew:

   `brew install imagemagick`

 but it can also be installed on other machines—have a look [here](https://imagemagick.org/script/download.php) for instructions.

+**Using the tool**

-Once ImageMagick is installed, if you navigate to the directory where BFS.py is stored on your computer and, after having run BFS.py, type `magick convert -delay 50 graph*.png bfs.gif` into your command line, it will create a GIF animation from the  images output by BFS.py.
+1. Navigate to the directory where BFS.py is stored on your computer
+1. Run BFS.py once
+1. Type into your command line: `magick convert -delay 50 graph*.png bfs.gif`

+This should create a GIF animation from the images output by BFS.py, and store it in the same folder.

 ## Releases